dongzgh/dongzgh.github.io/journal.md

   * Researched progressive mesh loading technologies
   * Started reading the book `Level of Detail for3D Graphics`
   * Met with Jingchao Zhou and talked about cooperation initiatives
-  * Canceled autorenew of l3mon3d.com and l3monprint.com
+  * Canceled auto renew of l3mon3d.com and l3monprint.com

 * [FS-OpenPlatform](#fs-opl)
   * Talked with Annika about the design for specific actions